-The California Department of Transportation (Caltrans), as assigned by the Federal Highway Administration (FHWA), has prepared this Initial Study/Environmental Assessment (IS/EA), which examines the potential environmental impacts of the alternatives being considered for the proposed project located in Los Gatos and unincorporated Santa Clara County, California.
+The California Department of Transportation (Caltrans), as assigned by the Federal Highway Administration (FHWA), has prepared this Initial Study with Mitigated Negative Declaration/Environmental Assessment with Finding of No Significant Impact (IS/EA), which examines the potential environmental impacts of the alternatives being considered for the proposed project located in the Town of Los Gatos and unincorporated Santa Clara County, California.
 Caltrans is the lead agency under the National Environmental Policy Act (NEPA).
 The Midpeninsula Regional Open Space District (Midpen) is the lead agency under the California Environmental Quality Act (CEQA).
 The Santa Clara Valley Transportation Authority (VTA) is Midpen's project delivery partner and will implement the project during detailed design and construction.

-The document tells you why the project is being proposed, what alternatives have been considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.
+This document tells you why the project is being proposed, what alternatives have been considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.